 The dictionary defines the word in this sense as “to cancel, scrap, call off; to eliminate, erase; to reject, dismiss.”
 It adds that this usage was “reinforced by the popularity of the expression amongst servicemen in the war of 1939–45.”

 Oxford includes several WWII uses, both British and American, including this enlightening passage from a letter to the editor of the Spectator.
 The letter, from a British naval officer, ran on May 25, 1945, in response to a review of a book on air force slang:

 “The author can possibly justify the inclusion of the term ‘scrub,’ meaning ‘to cancel,’ in a collection of R.A.F. slang.
 The expression is in common use in the Royal Navy and has been for many generations.
 It derives from the days when all signals and orders were written on a slate.
 When the signals were cancelled or orders executed, the words on the slate were ‘scrubbed out’ or, equally correctly ‘washed out.’ ”

-[Note: Two readers have called our attention to another use of “scrub” in a technical sense, a usage that apparently comes from the days of reel-to-reel tape players.
-As one commented: “Audio and video scrubbing is moving quickly through a recording (fast forward or fast rewind) while the recording plays in order to find a specific spot in the recording.
+[Note: Two readers called our attention to the increasingly common fast-forward and rewind sense of “scrub.”
+As one commented: “Audio and video scrubbing is moving quickly through a recording (fast-forward or fast-rewind) while the recording plays in order to find a specific spot in the recording.
 It does not seem like a stretch to me to go from searching an audio or video recording for something specific to searching data recorded on a computer drive for something specific.”]